JasminaZHAW/MLDM2/LightningAI/README_Setup.md

 ## Step IV: Copy your ZHAW Github SSH key to the studio

-To access the course repository, you need to copy your ZHAW Github SSH key to the studio.
+To access your project repository, you need to copy your ZHAW Github SSH key to the studio.
 You can do this by running the following command in your local terminal (replace `github.zhaw` with the name of your SSH key and the cryptic user name with the one given by lightning.ai):